-This article aims to discuss and reflect on the regulatory and taxation scene of NFTs worldwide and its implications and was started with the aim of answering one simple question applicable to our native jurisdiction:
+This article aimed to discuss and reflect on the regulatory and taxation scene of NFTs worldwide and their implications.
+It started to answer one simple question applicable to our native jurisdiction:

 According to the NFT Token Bible, “Non-fungible tokens (NFTs) are unique, digital items with blockchain-managed ownership.
 Examples include collectibles, game items, digital art, event tickets, domain names, and even ownership records for physical assets.“

 More commonly, we can say that a Non-Fungible Token (NFT) is a unit of data kept within a digital ledger or blockchain that identifies a digital asset as unique.
-The lack of interchangeability (fungibility) distinguishes NFTs from blockchain cryptocurrencies, such as Bitcoin or Ethereum and these digital assets can be represented with a painting, a video, an audio snippet, a video game collectible item, a GIF, and so on.
-The most common and successful examples of NFTs are built on Ethereum blockchain and, more recently, on Solana and Cardano.
+The lack of interchangeability (fungibility) distinguishes NFTs from blockchain cryptocurrencies, such as Bitcoin or Ethereum.
+These digital assets can be represented with a painting, a video, an audio snippet, a video game collectible item, a GIF, and so on.
+The most common and successful examples of NFTs are built on the Ethereum blockchain and, more recently, on Solana and Cardano.